 Saint Cecilia in Trastevere, Rome

-The ornate tomb containing the sculpture and remains of Saint Cecilia in her church in Rome.
+The ornate tomb containing the sculpture and relics of Saint Cecilia in her church in Rome.

-I can clearly remember the first time I saw Saint Cecilia.
+I can clearly remember the first time I saw the Basilica of Saint Cecilia, (Basilica di Santa Cecilia in Trastevere.)
 It was in 2000, and I was studying Latin in Rome for two months.
 And so I had plenty of time to wander Rome poking my head into random churches and other ancient sites.
 That's just what I was doing when I came upon this small church near the Tiber river in Trastevere.

-Supposedly, before the Roman executioner cut her throat, she asked that her home be turned into a church.
-The church that stands on this spot traces its history back to that time, so it's possible that this was the site of her home.
-Recent archeology seems to confirm there has been a church here for a long time.
+Again, according to the story, before the Roman executioner cut her throat, Cecilia asked that her home be turned into a church.
+The church that stands on Piazza di Santa Cecilia in the Trastevere rione of Rome traces its history back to that time, so it's possible that this was the site of her family home.

-The Church has undergone many renovations since then, and today the interior features art from the 13th to 17th Centuries.
-But the most stunning artifact is the statue of the saint, by the late Renaissance sculptor Stefano Maderno.
-Put simply, it's my favorite sculpture in all of Rome.
+The Church of Santa Cecilia has undergone many renovations since then, and today the interior features art from the 9th to 17th Centuries.
+But the most stunning artifact is the marble statue in front of the main altar.
+The statue of the saint, by the late Renaissance sculptor Stefano Maderno is enclosed in a glass case.

 P.S.
-Another interesting note about Saint Cecilia as the patron of music: it's said that Simon and Garfunkel's song Cecilia is about the difficulty of songwriting.
+Another interesting note about Saint Cecilia as the patron of musicians: it's said that Simon and Garfunkel's song Cecilia is about the difficulty of songwriting.

 The Church of Saint Cecilia is one of our 28 recommended things to do in Rome.